matrix-io/matrix-creator-malos/README.md

 }, 10);
 ```
 ##### Reading from MALOS
-Below is a simple implementation via NodeJS to read a `humidity` from MALOS via ZeroMQ.
+Below is a simple implementation via NodeJS to read a `humidity` from MALOS via 0MQ.
 See [Humidty Example](https://github.com/matrix-io/matrix-creator-malos/blob/master/src/js_test/test_humidity.js) for the full example.
 ```
 // Start configuration for refresh rate, and heartbeat timeouts var configSocket = zmq.socket('push')